nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Scenario**

-One day, tutor Alex Yeoh requested to change a class timing, so that it starts at 1pm instead.
+One day, tutor Bernice Yu requested to change the timing of a class on 15th September, so that it starts at 8am instead of 9am.

 The edit schedule function is here for that!